andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 * <ins>deltaT:</ins> this is the computed temperature differential across the structure’s walls
 * <ins>vft2:</ins> this is the computed flow-through velocity using an approximation for the deltaT term and neglecting the deltaP term
 * <ins>vft3:</ins> this is the computed flow-through velocity neglecting the deltaP term but using the usual deltaT term
-* <ins>aerial:</ins> this is the aerial densities that can be sustained by the structure's material at each altitude
+* <ins>areal:</ins> this is the areal densities that can be sustained by the structure's material at each altitude

 ([ back to top ](#back_to_top))